Surfside condominium collapse: Casualties

-The sister of Silvana López Moreira, the First Lady of Paraguay, died in the collapse along with her husband and their three children.
+The sister of Silvana López Moreira, the First Lady of Paraguay, died in the collapse along with her husband, their three children and nanny.

 Rescue and relief operations

 On June 24, more than 80 rescue units responded to the collapse, according to the Miami-Dade Fire Rescue Department.
 Surfside mayor Charles Burkett said in a news conference that ten people were treated at the scene, one person was dead, and two people were hospitalized.
 Both hospitalized victims – a mother and her daughter – survived with serious injuries, having fallen from the ninth floor to the fifth floor.
-They were pulled from the rubble by Miami Dade Fire-Rescue Aerial 19; it was originally erroneously reported by CBS 4 that the mother rescued herself.
+They were pulled from the rubble by Miami Dade Fire-Rescue Aerial 19; it was originally erroneously reported by WFOR-TV (CBS 4 Miami) that the mother rescued herself.
 Her husband did not survive.
 Their family cat was later found wandering near the collapsed building.
 At least 35 people were rescued on June 24 and up to 159 were unaccounted for.
-A woman's voice was heard until around 11:00 a.m., but rescuers were not able to reach her.
+A woman's voice, later identified as 36-year-old Theresa Velasquez, was heard until around 11:00 a.m., but rescuers were unable to reach her.
 Miami-Dade County mayor Daniella Levine Cava signed a state of emergency declaration at 4:33 p.m. on June 24 and called on Florida governor Ron DeSantis to do so at the state level.
 Governor DeSantis viewed the site on the same day, and issued a state of emergency.
 The White House and Federal Emergency Management Agency stated that they were in contact with local officials and providing assistance.
 President Joe Biden was briefed on the event, and spoke with Miami-Dade County mayor Levine Cava.

 Two FEMA Urban Search and Rescue Task Force teams, Urban Search and Rescue Florida Task Force 1 based in the Miami-Dade Fire Rescue and Urban Search and Rescue Florida Task Force 2 based in the Miami Fire-Rescue Department, were activated.
 An additional three teams, one in Ohio and two in Virginia, were put on standby.
 Members of Hatzalah of South Florida, a Jewish faith-based ambulance service which was authorized to transport patients as part of a law signed the previous week in Surfside, were among the first to respond, setting up an onsite triage station.

-Israel offered clothes, medication, food, water, and other aid to the victims of the collapse.
-At least 35 of the missing were Jewish, but it was not yet clear whether any were Israeli citizens, according to Israeli consul general Maor Elbaz-Starinsky, who came to the scene and conveyed an official offer from the Israeli government to send the Israel Defense Forces' Home Front Command search and rescue team to assist in the rescue efforts.
+Israel offered clothes, medication, food, water, and other aid to the victims of the collapse, according to Israeli consul general Maor Elbaz-Starinsky, who came to the scene and conveyed an official offer from the Israeli government to send the Israel Defense Forces' Home Front Command search and rescue team to assist in the rescue efforts.
 The Command has assisted in many other disasters, such as the 2017 Puebla earthquake, 2010 Haitian earthquake, and Typhoon Haiyan.
 Israel's President Reuven Rivlin, Prime Minister Naftali Bennett and Foreign Minister Yair Lapid offered condolences and support.
 A unit specializing in providing psychological and emotional stabilization following traumatic incidents was dispatched from United Hatzalah.
+At least 35 of those missing were Jewish.